hatchjaw/jacktrip-teensy/README.md

 ## More detail on usage

 Bearing in mind the number of moving parts, usage can be a little complicated.
-(Consider this an *homage* to the various convoluted guides out there to running networked audio systems.)

 Connect a computer to an ethernet switch.
 Teens(y|ies), running this program, with ethernet shield connected, should be attached, by an ethernet cable, to the